 How to introduce your puppy to a crate

-In fact, as a puppy’s bladder is extremely small, no matter how well they settle in, your puppy may still need to get up and relieve themselves during the night.
+Also, as a puppy’s bladder is tiny, no matter how well they settle in, your puppy may still need to go outside to relieve themselves during the night.

 General crate training